 - Check subscriptions

-I found out that my network offers a great international calling pack for less than 1/3rd of my current package.
+I found out that my network offers a great international calling pack for 5 times less than my current package.
 Which wasn’t the case the last time I checked!
 I’m now looking at what else I’m paying over the odds for.
 This reminds me of when The Growing Dad subscribed to both Amazon Prime and Netflix!

 - Buy quality items